GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/index.md

   <figcaption>A mobile browser, transitioning to a Custom Tab with colors matching a website</figcaption>
 </figure>

-And that color consistency can stay with your app, even if they switch between light and dark themes.
+Color consistency that can stay with your app, even if they switch between light and dark themes.

 <figure>
 {% Video loop=true, playsinline=true, autoplay=true, src="video/DXqUldooyJOUnj3qXSYLHbUgUI93/YBinAgwhx0kFizQWrrEr.mp4", width="350", height="730", class="screenshot"  %}
   <figcaption>And that color consistency can stay with your app, even if they switch between light and dark themes.</figcaption>
 </figure>

-You can add custom actions and entries to the browser's toolbar, and menus.
+Custom actions and entries to the browser's toolbar, and menus.

 <figure>
 {% Video loop=true, playsinline=true, autoplay=true, src="video/DXqUldooyJOUnj3qXSYLHbUgUI93/QFiyUPGANEvjVqfsujF4.mp4", width="350", height="730", class="screenshot"  %}
   <figcaption>A Custom Tab showing its menu, with custom entries.</figcaption>
 </figure>

-You can even control the launch height of the Custom Tab, enabling things like streaming your videos while interacting with your web store.
+Control the launch height of the Custom Tab, enabling things like streaming your videos while interacting with your web store.

 <figure>
 {% Video loop=true, playsinline=true, autoplay=true, src="video/DXqUldooyJOUnj3qXSYLHbUgUI93/lsyAKIKYdD87QjSiSQOw.mp4", width="350", height="730", class="screenshot"  %}